carlislerainey/adv-methods/hw/hw2.md

 ## Maximum Likelihood Estimation

 This week is probably the most important in the whole semester.
 There are two extremely general concepts we'll discuss this semester: maximum likelihood and simulation.
 These two ideas are extremely powerful and even more so when used together.
-It is crucial that you understand the key ideas of maximum likelihood estimation.
+It is crucial that you understand the key ideas of maximum likelihood estimation, which is what we'll be studying this week.
 I've given one medium-length reading this week.
-Please read it carefully.
+Please read it **carefully**.

 * King, Gary.
 2001. *Unifying Political Methodology: The Likelihood Theory of Statistical Inference.* University of Michigan Press.
 Chapters 1-4.
 [Dropbox]